This is Part Two in our 10 part series looking at the process of getting a tattoo for the first time.

 A large and highly detailed tattoo can be shrunk or expanded within reason.
 Provided that the artist is capable and the style allows for it.
 Removing or adding details will allow the size of the tattoo to be adjusted.

-So once you’ve removed from your list all the placements that the tattoo you want simply can’t be put due to its size and the detail you absolutely want included; and have removed all of the placements you simply don’t want a tattoo due to visuals (what others see or don’t see); look at how much adjustment to the tattoos size can be accommodated.
+So once you’ve removed from your list all the placements that the tattoo you want simply can’t be put due to its size and the detail you absolutely want included; and have removed all of the placements you simply don’t want a tattoo due to visuals (what others see or don’t see); look at how much adjustment to the tattoos size can be accommodated by your artist.

 Seeing how much adjustment to a tattoo can be made is done in discussions with the artist.
 And we discuss in detail how to pick an artist in Part Four of this series.
 But for now you should have a short list of spots where you’d want the tattoo to go.

-When you get to the artist you should have 2-3 potential spots for placement of the tattoo, the style you want and a rough idea of the color scheme.
+When you get to the artist you should know 2-3 potential spots for placement of the tattoo, the style you want and a rough idea of the color scheme.

 And once you know the tattoo style and artists limitations, the areas with the right sizing and where your comfortable wearing your new tattoo you’re well on the road to getting your first tattoo.